How to care for a Maranta Leuconora (Prayer plant)

 The Maranta Leuconora is quite a thirsty plant and loves to be in moist soil.
 It's a thirsty plant, because it's a trailing plant, much like a Philodendron and a Pothos.
 Your Maranta can grow longer vines with beautiful leaves.
 These vines mean that the roots of your Maranta have to work hard if the vines are long.
 There is a lot of plant to water after all.

 When you have a thirsty plant, like the Maranta, you should water it once per week.
-It's true the Maranta loves to be in moist soil and that the soil might dry out before the week is over.
+The Maranta indeed loves to be in moist soil and the soil might dry out before the week is over.
 No matter how tempting it might be to water your plant before that time, it's better to wait until the week is over.
 By letting the soil (almost) dry out, you avoid accidentally overwatering your plant.
 Another benefit of letting the soil (almost) dry out is that oxygen can more easily reach the roots of your Prayer plant.
 If you notice that the soil dries out after a day or two, you might have to consider changing the soil.
 More about this later.

 You should water your Maranta about once per week and allow the soil to dry out for one or two days.
 By letting the soil (almost) dry out, you give the plant its needed moisture, but you also avoid overwatering your plant.
 The dry soil helps to get oxygen to the Maranta's roots more easily, which helps to prevent root rot.

 A Maranta Leuconora grows in the jungle at ground level, where it's humid, warm, and shaded.
 Its natural habitat gives us a clue as to what kind of sunlight exposure this plant thrives in.
 Like its cousin, the Calathea, the Maranta does best in bright indirect sunlight.
-You can also put this wonderful plant in a spot that has less bright light, but not low-light.
+You can also put this wonderful plant in a spot that has less bright sunlight, but not low light.
 The Prayer plant thrives in this bright indirect sunlight, but can't survive in direct sunlight.
 Direct sunlight will burn its leaves and this is unfortunately a permanent burn mark.

 If you notice that your Maranta's leaves are turning yellow, it could mean two things.
 It could be that your Maranta is getting too much sunlight and you should move it to a darker location.
 It could also mean that the leaf is just an older leaf and it's turning yellow because of its age.